testuj-to/tantivy-stemmers/README.md

   The German Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/german/stemmer.html).

+- **Portuguese**

+  The Portuguese Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/portuguese/stemmer.html).

 - **Spanish**

   The Spanish Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/spanish/stemmer.html).